mnebuerquo/diaper-demo/abstract.md

 but the challenges and journey will be presented in a way to be accessible for anyone.

-Come and join us for a humorous story of a team taking back their website from unpredictable errors and malformed data.
+Come and enjoy a humorous tale of a team taking back their website from unpredictable errors and malformed data.